 Cast syndrome is also known as superior mesenteric artery syndrome.
 It is an uncommon complication in the treatment of orthopedic conditions.
-It results from obstruction of third portion of the duodenum by superior mesenteric artery leading to high intestinal obstruction.
+It results from obstruction of the third portion of the duodenum by superior mesenteric artery leading to high intestinal obstruction.

 It should be kept in mind that this obstruction can occur in absence of plaster also because there are many causes to mesenteric artery obstruction.